-Management assessed the effectiveness of Carpenter's internal control over financial reporting as of June 30, 2020.
+Management assessed the effectiveness of Carpenter's internal control over financial reporting as of June 30, 2021.
 In making this assessment, it used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013).

-Based on its assessment, management concluded that, as of June 30, 2020, Carpenter's internal control over financial reporting is effective based on those criteria.
+Based on its assessment, management concluded that, as of June 30, 2021, Carpenter's internal control over financial reporting is effective based on those criteria.

-The effectiveness of Carpenter's internal control over financial reporting as of June 30, 2020 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report appearing herein.
+The effectiveness of Carpenter's internal control over financial reporting as of June 30, 2021 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report appearing herein.

 /s/ Tony R. Thene

 Tony R. Thene

 President and Chief Executive Officer

 /s/ Timothy Lain

 Timothy Lain

-Senior Vice President and Chief Financial Officer
+Sanjar Vice President and Chief Einangial Officer

-Report of Independent Registered Public Accounting Firm

-To the Board of Directors and Shareholders of Carpenter Technology Corporation
+To the Board of Directors and Stockholders of Carpenter Technology Corporation